History of Missouri: Statehood and early politics

 In November 1818 the Missouri territorial legislature adopted a request for statehood, and it submitted the request to the U.S. Congress in December 1818.
 However, what would otherwise have been a routine admission became mired in a national controversy due to Northern U.S. opposition to slavery's continuing growth and expansion, which conflicted with a growing Southern white defense of slavery.
 When the bill authorizing Missouri to write a state constitution came before the House of Representatives, antislavery members of Congress led by New Yorker James Tallmadge attached amendments to the legislation that i)prohibited the further introduction of slaves into Missouri from other states ii)required the emancipation of all slaves born in Missouri after statehood at the age of 25.
 In effect, northern, antislavery Congressmen tried to force a plan of gradual abolition on Missouri as a condition of statehood.
 Similar to the gradual abolition laws that had mostly eradicated slavery from the northern states over the previous fifty years, these gradual abolition provisions would have resulted in the slow and gradual abolition of slavery in Missouri over the next fifty years.
 The restrictions on slavery passed the House of Representatives but failed in the Senate, where southern senators repeatedly blocked the measure.
 The "Missouri Crisis" was resolved at first in 1820 when the Missouri Compromise cleared the way for Missouri's entry to the union as a slave state.
 The Missouri Compromise stated that the remaining portion of the Louisiana Territory above the 36°30′ line was to be free from slavery.
 This same year, the first Missouri constitution was adopted.
 The following year, 1821, Missouri was admitted as the 24th state, with the state capital temporarily located in Saint Charles until a permanent capital could be built.
 Missouri was the first state entirely west of the Mississippi River to be admitted to the Union.
 The state capital moved to Jefferson City in 1826.

 At the time of its admission, the western border of Missouri was a straight line from Iowa to Arkansas based on the confluence of the Kaw River with the Missouri River in the Kansas City West Bottoms.
-Land in what is now northwest Missouri was deeded to the Iowa (tribe) and the combined Sac (tribe) and Fox (tribe).
+Land in what is now northwest Missouri was deeded to the Iowa (tribe) and the combined Sauk and Meskwaki.
 Following encroachments on the land by white settlers – most notably Joseph Robidoux — William Clark persuaded the tribes to agree give up their land in exchange for $7,500 in the 1836 Platte Purchase.
 The land was ratified by Congress in 1837.
 The purchase received widespread support from Southern Congressmen since it would mean adding territory to the only slave state north of Missouri's southern border.
 An area only somewhat smaller than the combined area of Rhode Island and Delaware was added to Missouri.
 It consisted of the Andrew, Atchison, Buchanan, Holt, Nodaway and Platte counties.